dev-sec/ansible-collection-hardening/README.md

       vm.mmap_rnd_bits: 16
 ```

-We know, this is the case on Paspberry Pi and possibly some other ARM based devices.
+We know that this is the case on Raspberry Pi.

 ## Variables